ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     Variable Expansion
-        In general, Ansible expands any variables in playbook content at the last possible second, which means that if you define a data structure that data structure itself can define variable values within it, and everything “just works” as you would expect.
+        In general, Ansible expands any variables in playbook content at the last possible second, which means that if you define a data structure that data structure itself can define variable values within it, and everything "just works" as you would expect.
 This also means variable strings can include other variables inside of those strings.
 This is known as Lazy Evaluation (defined above), which allows for variables to be defined out of order so long as they are defined before usage.